jalessandrelli/jalessandrelli.github.io/press.md

 "In an era where the imagination is bent on nostalgia, the '90s is the number one fetish object, and events like the OJ Simpson trial and the LA Riots are being rehashed in Adidas track suits and retro band merch (I'm writing this in a Sade t-shirt I bought in a suburb of St. Louis over the summer), to the extent that Kendall Jenner tried to sell t-shirts with photos of Biggie on them with no permission from his estate and played naive when she got shut down, we need the complex sincerity of THE MAN ON HIGH.
 This is a rare example of a black musician who helped set the tonal landscape for an entire subculture actually being given credit and proper attention and love.
 You'll come away craving a skateboard and some headphones, and feeling Notorious." —Harmony Holiday

-##### For *THIS LAST TIME WILL BE THE FIRST* (Finalist for the 2012 Burnside Review Press Book Award, subsequently published by Burnside Review in March 2014):
+##### For *THIS LAST TIME WILL BE THE FIRST* (Finalist for the 2012 Burnside Review Press Book Award, subsequently publishe by Burnside Review in March 2014):

-“Immensely fresh and playful…rooted in a childlike antiquity.”—[Rain Taxi]() (print; Winter 2014 issue)
+Immensely fresh and playful…rooted in a childlike antiquity.—[Rain Taxi]() (print; Winter 2014 issue)

-The poems in *This Last Time Will Be The First* are imaginative, enigmatic and inviting.—[The Volta](https://thevoltablog.wordpress.com/2014/08/05/this-last-time-will-be-the-first-by-jeff-alessandrelli/)
+The poems in *THIS LAST TIME WILL BE THE FIRST* are imaginative, enigmatic and inviting.—[The Volta](https://thevoltablog.wordpress.com/2014/08/05/this-last-time-will-be-the-first-by-jeff-alessandrelli/)

-Although from section to section *This Last Time Will Be The First* shifts considerably in tone, intent and voice (the book’s Acknowledgments section lists two separate chapbook publications), it’s definitely a collection of poems doing something different, especially when compared to the work of a lot of other younger poets.
+*THIS LAST TIME WILL BE THE FIRST*...is definitely a collection of poems doing something different, especially when compared to the work of a lot of other younger poets.
 Alessandrelli’s poetry has predecessors, certainly.
 But it bravely wears its influences on its sleeves, and somehow feels original as a result.—[Coldfront Mag](http://coldfrontmag.com/reviews/this-last-time-will-be-the-first-by-jeff-alessandrelli/)

-Alessandrelli’s poetry… provides its reader with an interesting thought angle, one contemporarily fresh. *This Last Time Will Be The First*… is a collection worth wrestling with.
+Alessandrelli’s poetry… provides its reader with an interesting thought angle, one contemporarily fresh. *THIS LAST TIME WILL BE THE FIRST*… is a collection worth wrestling with.
 And checking out.—[The Rumpus](http://therumpus.net/2014/08/this-last-time-will-be-the-first-by-jeff-alessandrelli/)

-*This Last Time Will Be The First* deserves a moment in the spotlight, and a lifetime of reading.
+*THIS LAST TIME WILL BE THE FIRST* deserves a moment in the spotlight, and a lifetime of reading.
 So, thank you Jeff Alessandrelli, for your words, and for making us feel like we’re not alone in our thoughts.—[The Poetry Question](https://thepoetryquestion.com/2014/06/10/review-jeff-alessandrelli-this-last-time-will-be-the-first/)

 *THIS LAST TIME WILL BE THE FIRST* is an entertaining, insightful book of poems that refuses to settle and embodies a restless, self-conscious pursuit of how a poem both knows and doesn’t know.—[American Microreviews](http://www.americanmicroreviews.com/this-last-time-will-be-the-first-jeff-alessandrelli/)